Katowice massacre: Defense of Katowice

 The town of Katowice, close to the Polish-German border, was not defended by the Polish Army during the battle of the border, with regular army and some support formation abandoning it by 2 September.
 The German forces which took it on 4 September had only to deal with some remaining irregular Polish self-defense militia units that either refused to evacuate or were unaware of the orders from the Polish army command.
 Germans reported being shot at in a number of incidents, suffering about 15 total fatalities in the process of securing the city.
 The most notable incidents involved the defense of the Silesian Insurgent House as well as a group of Polish Boy and Girl Scouts shooting Germans from the vantage point of the Parachute Tower Katowice.
-The defense of the Parachute Tower became also the best remembered incidents of the defense of Katowice.
+The defense of the Tower became a remembered incident of the defense of Katowice.